mirkotp/idb1_encoder_decoder/README.md

 # idb1_encoder_decoder

-A simple Encoder/Decoder for ICAO Datastructure for Barcode
+A simple Encoder/Decoder for ICAO Datastructure for Barcode.

 ## Installation